misakowatanabe/bored-app/README.md

 # Bored App
-I made this project using React js, Bored API, Material-UI and axios.
-You can get customized suggestions of what to do depending on your input.
+- React (Hooks)
+- Axios
+- Material UI
+- Bored API

 Demo: [https://misakowatanabe.github.io/bored-app/](https://misakowatanabe.github.io/bored-app/)

+The app gives you customized suggestions on what you can do to kill boredom depending on your input.